shuye2009/GenomicPlot/README.md

 ![image1](./tests/test_output/test_plot_locus1_1.png)
 ![image1](./tests/test_output/test_plot_locus1_2.png)

 The following example shows you how to annotate ChIP-seq peaks.
-The resulting figure is 'test_plot_peak_annotation.pdf', and the detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab".
+The annotation statistics is shown in "test_plot_peak_annotation.pdf".
+The detailed annotation is in the table "summitPeak_targeted_annotated_gene.tab".

 ``` r